google/or-tools/ortools/sat/docs/scheduling.md

         are_present=performed,
     )

-    # Set up complement intervals (from 0 to start, and from start + size to
+    # Set up complemented intervals (from 0 to start, and from start + size to
     # horizon).
     prefix_intervals = model.new_optional_interval_var_series(
         name="prefix_intervals",